the13thgeek/the13thgeek-dot-com-astro/src/content/field-notes/weekend-thoughts-7.md

 excerpt: "The fall-back is here!
 I enjoyed my extra hour of sleep today :) _(I preferred the summer daylight time to stick around, but for now it is what it is.)_…"
 pubDate: 2019-11-04T03:21:48.000Z
 author: "the13thgeek"
-categories: ["journal"]
+categories: ["Journal"]
-tags: ["cool-stuff", "cosplay", "nintendo-switch"]
+tags: ["Cool Stuff", "cosplay", "nintendo-switch"]
 featuredImage: "/assets/field-notes/20191103_203754.jpg"
 wpId: 688
 wpSlug: "weekend-thoughts-7"